Eko In Koyasan: An Unforgettable Temple Stay in Koyasan in Winter

 hot tea, warm yukata (traditional robe) and kotatsu (heated table futon) at Hoon-in, where I spent my second night

-a scalding hot onsen bath is the best remedy for the cold at Koyasan
+a scalding hot onsen bath is the best remedy for the cold at Koyasan in winter

 Okunoin Cemetery in winter is truly magical